 High potassium level—muscle weakness, fast or irregular heartbeat

 Kidney injury—decrease in the amount of urine, swelling of the ankles, hands, or feet

 Low blood pressure—dizziness, feeling faint or lightheaded, blurry vision

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 What should I watch for while using this medication?

-Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Women should inform their care team if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child, particularly in the second or third trimester.
-Talk to your health care professional or pharmacist for more information.
+Talk to your care team or pharmacist for more information.

 Where should I keep my medication?